alepulver/game-catalog-builder/docs/improvements/tried-and-rejected.md

   minimal improvement in pin coverage on this dataset.
 - Decision: do not run “missing provider rescue” retries by default.

-Note: we do keep a narrow, safer retry: after an **auto-unpin** (strict majority consensus + outlier), the importer may attempt a single retry for that provider using the majority title and known aliases.
+Note: we do keep a narrow, safer retry: when a pin is tagged as likely wrong (strict majority consensus + outlier), the `resolve` pass attempts a single retry for that provider using the majority title and known aliases; if the retry does not meet the repin gate, it unpins.

 ### Wikipedia search as an automatic alias source
 - Idea: use Wikipedia search/redirects to source alternate titles, then retry provider searches.